 - If using the services if a professional company to assist you make sure you sure using a bona fide company.
 Their is no regulation governing whom may or may not represent an immigration applicant, not even lawyers.
 Look for the size of the company, how long in existence and basics like a company registration.
 Beware of websites claiming to represent lawyers or immigration practitioners.
 More often than not this means they are simply introducers, or a middle man earning commissions and not actually doing the work themselves.

 If you do want some help

 Intergate Immigration has been assisting South African’s since 2006 to return back home with their partners.
-We are rightly proud of our position as the Home Coming revolutions preferred partner and can also lay claim to being South Africa’s only ISO 9001 compliant immigration company.

 Whether you are unsure about endorsing a life partner and spousal permit or require more generic advice about which life partner visa or permit option best suits your circumstances we welcome your enquiry: